-In this section of technical report three, an extensive analysis of the mechanical system of the Gaige Building, at Penn State's Berks Commonwealth Campus, is conducted.
+In this section of this report, an extensive analysis of the mechanical system of the Gaige Building, at Penn State's Berks Commonwealth Campus, is conducted.
 The design focuses and goals will be initially stated, and then, all aspects of the mechanical system within the Gaige Building will be discussed and analyzed.
 First, the objectives of the Gaige Building's design will be highlighted, as well as the energy sources that were present at the building's site.
 Then, the ventilation system of the building will be discussed.
 Finally, the heating and cooling loads for the building and the heating and cooling systems will be presented.
-Schematics of major water and air flow systems will be given to provide an overall graphic representation of system operation.